Two New Publications: Exploring Word Learning with Social Robots and the Impact of Shyness on Children’s Communicative Behavior

 New work on how shyness in children affects their timing when taking turns at IASCL 2024

 Together with Dr. Franziska Viertel and Prof. Dr. Katharina Rohlfing, we investigated how temperamental shyness in children might influence their turn timing in social interaction.
 Our results suggest that temperamentally shy children may be more hesitant to take turns, but only when participating in dialogues that require them to verbalize a response.
-Looking forward to presenting the contribution at the 16th congress of the International Association for the Study of Child Language (IASCL).
+The study was presented at the 16th congress of the International Association for the Study of Child Language (IASCL).

 Research stay at Waseda University as part of a cross cultural project